akutruff/diagon/README.md

 # Change recording with patches

-Everything in dimmer runs off tracking which properties change as your code executes.
+Dimmer tracks which properties change as your code executes.
 These changes are stored in patches just like a git commit.

 ```typescript
 import recordPatches from '@akutruff/dimmer'